uidaholib/main-web-redesign_draft/content/studio/termsofuse.md

 ---
-title: Studio Terms of Use
+title: Terms of Use
 section: The Studio
 permalink: /studio/termsofuse.html
 layout: page
 ---

-Any patron who wishes to use the Studio must agree to the Terms of Use:
+<p class="py-3">Any patron who wishes to use the Studio must agree to the Terms of Use:</p>

 ## General Use & Eligibility